orhan89/ansible-role-packetbeat/README.md

 ## Author Information

-This role was created in 2016 by Emiliano Castagnari.
+This role was created in 2016 by Ricky Hariady.
+It is based on the FileBeat role by Emiliano Castagnari: https://github.com/torian/ansible-role-filebeat